Jerry Yang: Microsoft negotiations

 Yang's response to the Microsoft takeover was to make a commercial search advertising arrangement with Google but they ended negotiation after U.S. authorities voiced concerns regarding the effect on competition in the market.

 Resignation as CEO to departure

 On November 17, 2008, The Wall Street Journal reported Yang would step down as CEO as soon as the company found a replacement.
-He served as CEO until 2009, when Yahoo! named Carol Bartz as CEO.
+He was CEO until 2009, when Yahoo! named Carol Bartz as CEO.
 He regained his former position as "Chief Yahoo" and remained on Yahoo's board of directors.

 In January 2012, Yahoo! announced that Yang was leaving the company and would be resigning from the board and all other positions at the company.
 The company also announced his resignation from the boards of Yahoo!
 Japan and Alibaba Corp.

 AME Cloud Ventures

 After leaving Yahoo! he became a mentor to technology startups and an investor through his firm, AME Cloud Ventures.
 AME (pronounced "ah-meh") invests primarily in companies that work with data and has provided funding to more than 50 startups, including Tango, Evernote, Wattpad, Wish, Zoom and Vectra Networks Inc., and Chinese travel site Shijiebang.
 "Ame" means "rain" in Japanese, a nod to Yang's interest in cloud computing.